rockdaboot/wget2/docs/wget2.md

   will occur with a simpler set of options.
 You might even try to start the download at the page where the crash occurred to see if that page somehow triggered the crash.

-  Also, while I will probably be interested to know the contents of your `.wgetrc` file, just dumping it into the debug message is probably a bad idea.
-Instead, you should first try to see if the bug repeats with `.wgetrc` moved out of the way.
-Only if it turns out that `.wgetrc` settings affect the bug, mail me the relevant parts of the file.
+  Also, while I will probably be interested to know the contents of your `.wget2rc` file, just dumping it into the debug message is probably a bad idea.
+Instead, you should first try to see if the bug repeats with `.wget2rc` moved out of the way.
+Only if it turns out that `.wget2rc` settings affect the bug, mail me the relevant parts of the file.

   3. Please start Wget2 with -d option and send us the resulting output (or relevant parts thereof).
 If Wget2 was